TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Heist.md

 <br />

-This made me consider to enumerate the running `system processes`.
+This made me consider enumerating the running `system processes`.

-The most notable one is `firefox`, which may contain sensitive `data` such as credentials or session tokens.
+The most notable one is `Firefox`, which may contain sensitive data such as credentials or session tokens.

 <br />